Denji-Itoh/squadspawn-handbook/Handbook/04_Races.md

 __Duplication__
 Starting at 10th level, you can duplicate yourself.
 The both of you are connected, still one and the same person, but you can take double the amount of actions that you are usually able to do while in this form.
 However, your hit points are split between the two of you.
 Once one duplicate hits zero hit points, it disappears.
 You can do this once per rest.
 You can create an additional duplicate every five levels and gain one usage per rest.

-# ARNO
+## Arno
 Arno are usually calm beings that travel Ave at a slow pace and prefer to stay out of harm’s way.
 They do tend to follow their king’s orders without question however, and as such are recently seen more and more often to be overtaking set areas.
 Their abilities are plant-based, creating vines and vegetations that either trap, hurt or devour their enemies – or just make the space they’re in a bit more lively.
 Their king, ‚Daeron’, has only recently taken over control and has had a much more aggressive way of handling things than most of his predecessors.

 __Vine Strike__
 Starting at first level, you can create plants out of nowhere around you.
-You can use this ability to strike enemies with your creations and their force, dealing 1d6 damage to a single target that is up to 10ft away.
-Add 1d6 and 10ft every level you gain.
+You can use this ability to strike enemies with your creations and their force, dealing 1d6 damage to a single target that is up to 2m away.
+Add 1d6 and 2m every level you gain.

 __Detection Work__
 You can use vines you bury into the ground to search your environment for whatever you’re in need of.
 The range of this is 20m, with 20m being added every level.